 Step 4) Choose What To Feed Your Betta

-Using the list of foods above, decide what foods will be staple and what will be treats.
+Using the list of foods above, decide what foods will be a staple, and what will be treats.

 Always start with your staple food, before using treats.
 If you start with treats, some Betta will start rejecting the pellets and just wait for the treats.
 To prevent this from happening, use your staple for 2-3 weeks before introducing a treat.

 Once your Betta has been eating the staple food, slowly bring in other types of staple foods.
 Only do this one food at a time as some betta fish are picky and can take up to 30 days to accept a new food.

 If your Betta starts to accept the staple foods, start introducing treats the same way.
 Treats can be used as a replacement for one staple meal a week or as a combination with a staple (half treat, half staple)